 This proxy, when properly executed, will be voted in the manner directed on the reverse side by the undersigned stockholder.
-If no direction is made, this proxy will be voted FOR the election of the named nominees as directors and FOR Proposals 2 and 3.
+If no direction is made, this proxy will be voted FOR the election of the named nominees as directors and FOR Proposals 2, 3, 5, and 6 and 1 YEAR for Proposal 4.